Find unique attractions, zany restaurants and memorable activities for families of all ages and sizes.

 If you haven’t visited Ontario Place before, now’s the time to explore the 155 acres of this breathtaking waterfront property in Toronto.
 There are plenty of ways to be active as a family at Ontario Place.

 Whether you’re attempting spins at the skatepark, shooting hoops under the guidance of professional coaches or playing outdoor table tennis, get ready to break a sweat.
-Something on my bucket list is to take the family for a leisurely evening pedal boat excursion around the island and close out the day roasting marshmallows at the Lakeside fire pits come sunset.
+Something on my bucket list is to take the family and close out the day roasting marshmallows at the Lakeside fire pits come sunset.

 Set sail towards the Toronto Islands